galanflorind/ecom-test/README.md

 ## About The Project
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+## Routing schema
+`AppBrowserModule` module is the entry point of the application.
+It bootstraps the `AppComponent` component which will redirect us to the `RootComponent` component of the `LayoutModule` module after loading was completed with no errors.
+`RootComponent` takes care of the site structure and renders navigation from children routes.
+This makes it possible that the header and footer of the site are always visible.

+The main children routes registered (using lazy loading) are the following:

+    .
+    ├── ''          ->  HomeModule
+    ├── 'shop'      ->  ShopModule
+    ├── 'account'   ->  AccountModule
+    └── 'site'      ->  SiteModule

+### Home routes

+    .
+    └── ''  ->  HomeComponent

+### Shop routes

+    .
+    ├── 'shop/'
+        ├── ''                                              ->  PageShopComponent
+        ├── 'category/products'                             ->  PageShopComponent
+        ├── 'category/:categorySlug/:categoryId/products'   ->  PageShopComponent
+        ├── 'products/:productSlug/:productId'              ->  PageProductComponent
+        ├── 'cart'                                          ->  PageCartComponent
+        ├── 'checkout'                                      ->  PageCheckoutComponent
+        ├── 'wishlist'                                      ->  PageWishlistComponent
+        └── 'compare'                                       ->  PageCompareComponent

+### Account routes

+    .
+    ├── 'account/'
+        ├── ''              ->  LayoutComponent
+        ├── 'dashboard'     ->  PageDashboardComponent
+        ├── 'profile'       ->  PageProfileComponent
+        ├── 'invoices'      ->  PageInvoicesComponent
+        ├── 'addresses'     ->  PageAddressesComponent
+        ├── 'addresses/new' ->  PageEditAddressComponent
+        ├── 'addresses/:id' ->  PageEditAddressComponent
+        ├── 'password'      ->  PagePasswordComponent
+        ├── 'login'         ->  PageLoginComponent
+        └── 'register'      ->  PageRegisterComponent

+### Site routes

+    .
+    ├── 'site/'
+        ├── ''              ->  PageAboutUsComponent
+        ├── 'about-us'      ->  PageAboutUsComponent
+        ├── 'terms'         ->  PageTermsComponent
+        └── 'faq'           ->  PageFaqComponent

 ## Project Structure
 Find bellow the overall project structure.